-But how vertical is vertical?
+For example, how vertical is vertical?
 Which aspect ratio will YouTube accept?

-How to Get the Right Size for YouTube Shorts
+Getting the Right Size for YouTube Shorts

 - Aspect ratio: 9:16 (creates the vertical format)

-- Resolution: 1920 pixels by 1080 pixels (standard length by width ratio for vertical content)
+- Resolution: 1920 pixels by 1080 pixels (standard length-by-width ratio for vertical content)

 Can You Make a Square YouTube Short?

-We know square videos can become YouTube Shorts because:
+We tested all of this on the vidIQ Shorts channel years ago.
+And we know square videos can become YouTube Shorts because: